calyaconsult/gsheets-update/README.md

 ## SQL Output

 In addition to updating the Google Sheet, the script also generates and logs a SQL `INSERT` statement.
 This statement is formatted to insert the newly generated data into a MySQL table named `showcase_traffic_dashboard`.
-This can be useful for maintaining a database backup of your data or for integrating with other systems.
+This can be useful for maintaining a database backup of your data or for integrating with other systems or, as is the case with us, to use a MySQL database as datasource for Looker Studio.